SimpleKidd/MPPT-Algorithm/README.md

 # MPPT-Algorithm
-Implementation of Maximum Power Point Tracking Algorithm Using Boost Convertor
+Implementation of Maximum Power Point Tracking Algorithm Using Boost Convertor for Different Loads.